-The teacher should so conduct himself/herself in his/her private life that no dishonor may befall him/her or his/her profession.37
+The teacher should so conduct himself/herself in his/her private life that no dishonor may befall him/her or his/her profession.

 These sections indicate that a teacher's freedom of expression is subject to scrutiny both within and outside the confines of the classroom.
 Ultimately, a teacher's freedom of expression must be balanced against the right of the school board to conduct its operation efficiently and without disruption.
-Since teachers are public employees, the extent of their freedom of expression outside of the classroom is comparable to other public employees.
+Since teachers are public em-

-34 M. E. Manley-Casimir & S. M. Piddocke, "Teachers in a Goldfish Bowl: A Case of 'Misconduct'" (1990) 3 Edu. & L.J.
+&lt;sup>34 M. E. Manley-Casimir & S. M. Piddocke, "Teachers in a Goldfish Bowl: A Case of 'Misconduct'" (1990) 3 Edu. & L.J.
 115 at 116.